-On September 15, 2021, the Corporation announced the completion of the 2021 Offering, pursuant to which the Corporation issued 74,224,042 2021 Units for aggregate gross proceeds of \$70,512,839.90, including the exercise by the 2021 Underwriters of the aforesaid over-allotment option to purchase an additional 524,042 2021 Units at the same offering price.
+In September 2021, the Corporation closed the 2021 Offering and issued 74,224,042 2021 Units for gross proceeds of \$70,512,839.90, including the exercise by the 2021 Underwriters of an over-allotment option to purchase an additional 524,042 2021 Units at the same offering price.

-Each 2021 Warrant is exercisable to acquire one Share at any time until September 15, 2024, at an exercise price of \$1.90 per Share.
 If, at any time after January 16, 2022, the volume-weighted average closing price of the Shares on the TSXV is equal to or greater than \$3.00 for a period of 10 consecutive trading days, the Corporation may, at its option, elect to accelerate the expiry of the 2021 Warrants by the issuance of a press release announcing such acceleration within 10 calendar days following the end of such 10 consecutive trading day period, in which case the 2021 Warrants will expire on the date specified in such press release, which shall be not less than 30 calendar days following the issuance of such press release.

-In connection with the 2021 Offering, the Corporation paid a cash fee equal to \$3,234,256.20 to the 2021 Underwriters, which represented 5.5% of the gross proceeds from the 2021 Offering (the "Commission"), Sprott having elected to receive 715,500 2021 Units at the offering price in lieu of a portion of the Commission otherwise payable to it.
+In connection with the 2021 Offering, the Corporation paid a cash fee equal to \$3,234,256.20 to the 2021 Underwriters, which represented 5.5% of the 2021 Offering gross proceeds (the "Commission"), Sprott having elected to receive 715,500 2021 Units at the offering price in lieu of a portion of the Commission otherwise payable to it.
 The net proceeds from the 2021 Offering were used primarily for general corporate and working capital purposes.